Connecting spin and statistics in quantum mechanics

-in front of every permutation operator $P_{\alpha}$ in (21).
-This factor can thus be drawn out of the permutation sum and becomes again an overall phase factor, which can be omitted.
-We can thus drop the $\chi_{t_i}$\sbl s from the notation in (21) and simply write
+The exponential factor under the sum in (15) remains unchanged under the permutations and can thus be drawn out of the sum and be omitted as an overall phase factor in front of $\PSI{S}$.
+We are thus left with